VR-25/acc/README.md

 If low current values don't work, try setting `current_workaround=true` (takes effect after `accd --init`.
 Refer to the [default configuration](#default-configuration) section for details.

+One can override the default lists of max charging current/voltage control files by copying `acc/ctrl-files.sh` to `/data/adb/vr25/acc-data/plugins/` and modifying it accordingly.
+Note that default limits must be restored prior to that to avoid the need for a system reboot.
+Reminder: a daemon restart is required to load new/modified plugins.

 ### Diagnostics/Logs